ya55sh/task-management-system/readme.md

    npm install
    ```
 3. Configure environment variables:
-   -  Copy `.env.example` to `.env` and fill in your database, JWT secret, and RabbitMQ details.
+   -  Copy `.env.example` to `.env` and fill in your database, JWT secret details.
 4. Run database migrations (if any):
    ```bash
    # Example with TypeORM CLI